tezxjs/TezX/README.md

 ## 📜 License

-TezX is open-source software licensed under the [MIT License](./package/LICENSE).
+This project is licensed under the [MIT License](./package/LICENSE).

----